 Work with Reaching Wider

-Student Leaders are recruited to assist the Reaching Wider Team in the delivery of a range of activities and events for children and young people from primary through to sixth form.
+Student Leaders are recruited to assist the Reaching Wider and Step Up Teams in the delivery of a range of activities and events for children and young people from primary through to sixth form.
 There are a number of projects and events that are offered through the Reaching Wider Student Leader Scheme that you can be involved with.
-Events include: primary, secondary and sixth form school visits both on and off campus; study skills workshops, after school clubs, summer schools, subject specific masterclasses and taster sessions, and literacy and numeracy competitions and workshops.
+Events include: primary, secondary and sixth form school visits both online and face to face on campus and in schools; study skills workshops, after school clubs, summer schools, subject specific masterclasses and taster sessions, and literacy and numeracy competitions and workshops.

 Benefits of working as a student leader

 - Generous rate of pay starting at £11.66

 - Opportunity to gain an Employability Award at Bronze, Silver or Gold level for your HEAR.

 - An opportunity to gain valuable employment experience

 - Enhanced skills and attributes which can improve your CV, application form and interview response